ScaleneTriangle/Micromouse/README.md

 number of open squares in the direction of the sensor.
 There are left, front, and right facing sensors.
 Moves passed from the robot are used by the simulation to update the robot's position and return new sensor values.
-- How does the robot interpret the environment

-## Data Visualization
-- Picture of Maze drawn.
-Picture of maze in text form.
-Picture of the moves on the solved maze.
-(Do maze 2 to explain the neatness with getting stuck)

 ## Data Preprocessing
 No preprocessing needed.
 The robot is always considered to be in the center of